jlengstorf/lengstorf.com/posts/83-dirt-floors/dirt-floors.md

 Why are they missing school?
 (They’re sick.)

-Oh.
-That’s a different problem than we thought we were solving.
-And it starts a deeper line of questioning.
+**If we slow down to ask questions before trying to fix the problem, we can see that the problem we _actually_ need to solve is different than what we assumed at the start.** This starts a deeper line of questioning.

 Why are these kids sick?
 (They have parasitic worms and other infections.)

 Why do they have worms?
 (They live in houses with dirt floors.)

 Through this line of questioning, we’ve discovered a deeper problem.
-And it leads to a solution that might seem nonsensical at first: “if we want more kids to attend school, we need to get rid of dirt floors.”
+And it leads to a solution that might seem nonsensical at first: “if we want more kids to attend school, we need to address the dirt floors in their houses.”

 But the data supports this: [deworming children reduces absenteeism](http://emiguel.econ.berkeley.edu/research/worms-identifying-impacts-on-education-and-health-in-the-presence-of-treatment-externalities) at school by about 25%, and replacing dirt floors with cement [reduces parasitic infestations by 78%](https://openknowledge.worldbank.org/bitstream/handle/10986/7295/wps421401update1.pdf?sequence=1).